 Time plays a crucial role to make the most of your email marketing campaign.
 Most of the time, your emails do not contribute much to your sales as suggested because the sending time is not apt.
 They likely remain unread in the inbox as your subscribers are preoccupied with other things.

 Some email campaign software allows you to get an insight into what time recipients opened their messages.
 Such analytics will help you know the time when your users were active.
 Make sure that you send in emails at that time so that they pay heed to them.
 Otherwise, your money is going down the drain.

 Try to invest in software that allows you to get details about such analytics.
-In case of a lack of funds, you can take out long term loans.

 Create an engaging subject line